 EMA Gateway was a back-end system validating trader actions against a set of complex rules in real time.
 All the rules were managed centrally by a third party via a web interface.
 The application was based on WCF services and was a low-latency system (7ms latency on trades).

 Sophos is UK's most prominent anti virus developer and enterprise security vendor.

 My work at Sophos consisted in providing technical and architectural leadership for a large part of the web presence, hands on development and third level support.

 The main Sophos web application was built using Sitecore on a service oriented architecture with WCF web services.
 The application was load tested to support 1 million registered users and thousands of active browsing users.
 Since it was deployed, the application has resisted multiple attacks by malicious hacker groups, such as Lulzsec and Anonymous.
 The system included a bespoke product credential system and a bespoke secure single-sign-on API.

 I supported this European web agency from a 70 people start-up to a 700 people IPO'd company first as a senior developer and then as an architect running multi-country projects and building web development teams.

 I worked on any major platform, supporting creating the web presence for world-wide famous brands such as The Coca-Cola Company, Heineken, Airbus, Ferrero, Kitchen-Aid, American Tourister, J&B, and many others such as national newspapers and telephone companies.

-I have given many talks over the past four years in front of thousands of people.
+I have given many talks over the past five years in front of thousands of people.
 A full list of my talks is available.
-These are the last three talks from this winter.
+For example,

-For three years now I've been holding a mentorship position at Andela
+For three years now I've held a mentorship position at Andela

 The Andela mentorship connects Western mentoring developers with African mentees.
 I am very happy to help people in developing countries improve their skills as knowledge can and should be freely donated for the betterment of all, especially for those who have less opportunities.